Diamond Setting Guide

 The prong setting, which features small metal prongs bent over the girdle of the diamond or gemstone, is one of the most popular setting types.
 Many prefer this setting type for their engagement ring, stud earrings or tennis bracelet, as it allows for the greatest exposure of the diamond and minimizes the appearance of the metal.
 This highlights the diamonds and will also allow more light to pass through, which affects the brilliance of the jewelry.
 Prong settings are designed in a variety of types, which you can view here.

 A common shared prong setting is a variation of the traditional prong setting in which the prongs are wrapped around the crown of more than one stone.
 This type of setting minimizes the appearance and presence of metal and allows additional light to pass through a diamond or gemstone.

 A channel setting refers to a type of stone setting often used in mounting a number of small stones of uniform size in a row.
-Instead an individual set of prongs holding each stone, the stones are fitted into a channel and held into place on each side by a continuous strip of metal.
+Instead of an individual set of prongs holding each stone, the stones are fitted into a channel and held into place on each side by a continuous strip of metal.
 This is a popular setting type for diamond rings and tennis bracelets.

-A bezel setting is used when a diamond is completely surrounded by metal.
+A bezel setting is when a diamond is completely surrounded by metal.
 Primarily known for its clean appearance and sturdiness, this setting style encases the outer edge of the diamond in a fine frame of metal.
 When set in platinum or white gold, it can make the diamonds appear larger.
 The bezel setting is often used with round shaped diamonds, but also works well with other diamond shapes.

 A semi-bezel setting, or half-bezel setting, is when the diamond is only partially surrounded by the metal setting.
 This setting type is popular with diamond bands and tennis bracelets.